Co-occurring psychiatric and substance use disorders

-- Thirty-seven percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness.
+- Thirty-seven percent of people with alcohol use disorders and 53 percent of people with substance/drug use disorders also have at least one serious mental illness.

-- Of all people diagnosed as mentally ill, 29 percent currently abuse either alcohol or drugs and 60 percent will abuse either alcohol or other drugs some time during their lifetime.
+- Of all people diagnosed as mentally ill, 29 percent currently misuse either alcohol or drugs and 60 percent will misuse either alcohol or other drugs some time during their lifetime.

 Learn more about co-occurring disorders through the links below: